 Southern Candied Yams Recipe Notes

-By cooking some of the sweet potatoes simultaneously with the syrup you help break down some of the starches into simple sugars which adds more of an intense sweet potato flavor to the syrup and makes it a more unified dish.
+Cooking some of the sweet potatoes simultaneously with the syrup you help break down some of the starches into simple sugars which adds more of an intense sweet potato flavor to the syrup and makes it a more unified dish.

-Cooking Tips
+Cooking Tips and Considerations

-- I like to double up on sweet potato flavor, so I infuse the syrup with sweet potato flavor and then top the sweet potatoes with the syrup.
+- Occasionally I like to double up on sweet potato flavor, so I infuse the syrup with sweet potato flavor and then top the sweet potatoes with the syrup.

 - Add a little orange zest to the sweet potatoes before baking to add more flavor.